mrishan843/small-office-network/README.md

 # Screenshots
 ![SS](./son.png)

-# License
-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE.txt) file for details.

 # Acknowledgements
 - Cisco Networking Academy for providing the tools and resources to make this project possible.
 - Open-source community and online forums for their continuous support and shared knowledge.